jonathan-scholbach/jargon/README.md

 If you do not provide the path to your vocabulary, `vocabulary.csv` will be used as a default.

 To finish your exercise, just type `"x"` when prompted for the vocabulary answer.
-This will quit the program and save your learning progress.
-If you quit the program in a different way, your progress will not be stored.

 # Missing Features